Ms. A. Bryant – Head of Department

 • provide the opportunity for children of all abilities to enjoy music making outside the classroom via a range of extra-curricular activities.

 • appreciate music as one of the Arts and to be aware of links with other subjects.

 All pupils in years 7, 8 and 9 are taught in mixed ability sets and receive the equivalent of one 60 minute music lesson per week.

 The skills of composing, performing and listening and appraising are developed through topic based units.
-Topics studied include World Music, Songwriting, Samba, Musical Theatre, Blues, Film Music, Club Dance… At Key Stage Four, pupils have the option to study GCSE Music and follow either the AQA or Eduqas specification.
-They receive five 60 minute music lessons per fortnight.
+Topics studied include Songwriting, Samba, Musical Theatre, Blues, Film Music, Club Dance… At Key Stage Four, pupils have the option to study GCSE Music and follow the Eduqas specification.
+They receive six 60 minute music lessons per fortnight.

 The music teaching area consists of two main teaching rooms, together with 4 practise rooms and a recording studio.
 Both teaching rooms are equipped with sufficient pupil keyboards to allow whole class keyboard work and have 15 multimedia PCs interfaced with midi keyboards running Cubase and Sibelius software.
-Both rooms are also equipped with an interactive whiteboard.
 All practise rooms have a piano and a drumkit for individual and small ensemble use

 The Music Department offers a range of extra-curricular activities; some are open to all, some require specific skills.
-Ensembles which meet on a weekly basis currently include the SJF Band and SJF Singers.
-Pupils are also given the opportunity for extra study in Theory and GCSE workshops and NCFE Music Technology.
-In previous years, the Music Department has joined with the Performing Arts Team to take pupils to London.
+Ensembles which meet on a weekly basis currently include the SJF Singers.
+Pupils are also given the opportunity for extra study in Theory and GCSE workshops.
 In addition to providing opportunities to perform, the Music Department also aims to provide opportunities for pupils to watch musical productions and concerts by professional musicians.